 Master of Science in Public Policy

-Drexel’s MS in Public Policy degree is similar in its core curriculum to a Master of Public Administration (MPA) and a Master of Public Policy (MPP) program, yet innovative and distinct in at least two key respects: a focus on case study research and distinct tracks of specialization.
+The Master of Science in Public Policy degree at Drexel University is similar in its core curriculum to a Master of Public Administration (MPA) and a Master of Public Policy (MPP) program, yet innovative and distinct in two key respects: a focus on case study research and distinct tracks of specialization.

 Case Study Research

 The Public Policy master's program curriculum reinforces coursework with a three-course Case Study research and writing sequence.
 In the spring quarter of the first year, students are introduced to case study methodology and practice, and required to choose a specific case that they will work on for the duration of the sequence.
 In the second Case Study Research course, students continue to contribute research and writing on their case studies.
 By the Winter of the second year, students have produced a polished, in-depth analysis of a specific case that they can use to demonstrate expertise in a given policy area.

-The MS in Public Policy degree consists of nine required core courses, three hybrid Case Study course sections, and three elective courses.
-With the approval and support of the CPP director, students can craft a specialized course of study with their three electives, or they can take courses in one of five tracks:
+The Master of Science in Public Policy degree consists of nine required core courses, three hybrid Case Study course sections, and three elective courses.
+With the approval and support of the Center for Public Policy director, students can craft a specialized course of study with their three electives, or they can take courses in one of five tracks:

 - Economic Policy